 Despite the increase in education around children’s vaccinations, there are STILL a lot of misconceptions out there which can be confusing.
-Setting the record straight, here are seven true immunisation facts all parents need to know.
+And never has there been a better time to remind us all how immunisation really works.
+So to set the record straight, here are seven true immunisation facts all parents need to know.

 1. Immunisation has been around for centuries

 The first vaccine was developed in 1797 for smallpox – a disease which no longer exists.
 Over the centuries, many more vaccines have been introduced for diseases such as cholera, rabies, influenza, chicken pox, tetanus and whooping cough; which has helped to significantly reduce the number of cases occurring in communities worldwide.

 Vaccines are a safe and effective way of protecting babies and young children from serious childhood illnesses such as measles and whooping cough, which in severe cases can result in death.

 In Australia, all vaccines go through a strict testing process with the Therapeutic Goods Administration (TGA) to ensure their safety and effectiveness.
 They are also then continually monitored and evaluated for ongoing safety.